Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-While this formula has been successfully applied to analyze the AHE in many FMs, it fails to describe the high-mobility multi-band systems.
-In GdPtBi for example, the field dependent ordinary Hall effect is nonlinear due to the multi-band nature~\cite{Suzuki2016,Shekar2018}.
-There, the AHE is extracted by subtracting the scaled Hall resistivity measured far above the AFM ordering temperature ($T_N~=~9.2$ K).
+While this formula has been successfully applied to analyze the AHE in many FMs, it fails to describe high-mobility multi-band systems.
+In GdPtBi for example, the field-dependent normal Hall effect is nonlinear due to the multi-band transprt\cite{Suzuki2016,Shekar2018}.
+Instead, the AHE is estimated by subtracting the scaled Hall resistivity measured far above the AFM ordering temperature ($T_N~=~9.2$ K).
 Such analysis is valid assuming the carrier density and mobility only slightly vary below this temperature.
 This may not be the case for SmAlSi.
-To capture the nonlinear field dependence of the Hall effect, we performed a two-band fit to the high field Hall conductivity data $\sigma_{zx}$.
-One example fit is shown in Fig.~\ref{fig:3}(c).
-The difference between the data and model fits [Fig.~\ref{fig:3}(d)] reflects the AHE contribution.
-A contour plot of this transport response in the \textit{H} - \textit{T} phase diagram is shown in Fig.~\ref{fig:3}(e).
-Such AHE map bears a striking resemblance to that established for GdPtBi \cite{Suzuki2016,Shekar2018}: both of them show a peak at low fields, after subtracting the Hall conductivity fit to the high field data.
+To capture the nonlinear field dependence of the Hall effect, we performed a two-band fit to the high field Hall conductivity data $\sigma_{xz}$ and $\sigma_{zx}$.
+Example fits are shown as dashed lines in Fig. \ref{fig:5}(a,c).
+The difference between the data and model fits $-\sigma^A_{xz}$ [Fig.~\ref{fig:5}(b,d)] reflects the AHE contribution.
+A contour plot of this transport response in the \textit{H} - \textit{T} phase diagram is shown in Fig. \ref{fig:4}(a).
+Such AHE map bears a striking resemblance to that established for GdPtBi \cite{Suzuki2016,Shekar2018}: both compounds display a peak at low fields, after subtracting the Hall conductivity fit to the high field data.
 Moreover, the peak persists far above the AFM transition temperature, although the amplitude is reduced with increasing T. In GdPtBi, the AHE persists up to $\sim~50$ K when $T_N~=~9.2$ K \cite{Suzuki2016,Shekar2018}.
-By comparison, it persists to $\sim~100$ K in SmAlSi where $T_N~=~11.3$ K. At 1.8 K, $\sigma^{A}_{zx}$ reaches 880 \textit{$\Omega^{-1} cm^{-1}$}, which is about one order of magnitude larger than that in GdPtBi ($\sim$ 30 - 200 \textit{$\Omega^{-1} cm^{-1}$}).
-The resulting tangent of the anomalous Hall angle, $tan \theta_{A} = \sigma^{A}_{xy}/\sigma_{xx}$ is 0.018, which is about 1/8 to 1/10 of that observed in GdPtBi \cite{Suzuki2016,Shekar2018}.
-However, the tangent of the anomalous Hall angle is similar to that of CeAlSi (0.02) or PrAlGe (0.025)~\cite{Destraz2020,Cheng2023}, although the latter systems are both FMs.
+By comparison, it persists up to temperatures twice as high {\it T} $\sim~100$ K in SmAlSi, even when the ordering temperature is comparable $T_N~=~11.3$ K. At 1.8 K, $\sigma^{A}_{xz}$ and $\sigma^{A}_{zx}$ reach 1380 and 1030 \textit{$\Omega^{-1} cm^{-1}$}, about one order of magnitude larger than the values in GdPtBi ($\sim$ 30 - 200 \textit{$\Omega^{-1} cm^{-1}$}).
+The resulting tangent of the anomalous Hall angle, $tan \theta^{A}_{xz} = \sigma^{A}_{xz}/\sigma_{xx}$ is 0.017 and $tan \theta^{A}_{zx} = \sigma^{A}_{zx}/\sigma_{zz}$ is 0.02, which is about 1/8 to 1/10 of that observed in GdPtBi \cite{Suzuki2016,Shekar2018}, but comparable to that of CeAlSi (0.02) or PrAlGe (0.025) \cite{Destraz2020,Cheng2023}, although the latter systems are both ferromagnets.